Blendify/blender-manual/trunk/blender_docs/manual/render/shaders/textures/types/image/workflow.rst

 You can mix and match procedural materials and textures, vertex paint, and UV textures onto the same mesh.

-The image to the right has a world with a red ambient light.
+The image to the right has a world with a red ambient light, The material has Vertex Color Paint and receives half of ambient light.
-The material has both Vertex Color Paint and Face Textures enabled, and receives half of ambient light.
 A weak cloud texture affects color, mixing in a tan color.
 The right vertices are vertex painted yellow and the left is unpainted procedural gray.
 The UV texture is a stock arrow image from the public domain texture CD.
 Scene lighting is a white light off to the right.